cancerit/hairpin2/README.md

 - --name-mapping – some variant callers, for example caveman, output sample names such as "TUMOUR" in VCF header columns. hairpin2 uses these column names to match to BAM samples via the SM tag - if these fields do not match, you'll need to provide a mapping here, for example "TUMOR:PD3738..."
 - --al-filter-threshold – the default value of 0.93 was arrived at by trial and error – since different aligners/platforms calculate alignment score differently, you may want to modify this value appropriately.
 In "Mathijs' Scripts", the default was set at 0.87 for filtering on ASRD.
 - --max-read-span – long homopolymer tracts can cause stuttering, where a PCR duplicate will have, for example, an additional A in a tract of As.
 These reads will align a base or two earlier on the reference genome than they should.
 As a result pcr duplicate flag machinery fails and they are not flagged as duplicates. `hairpin2` will attempt to filter out these duplicates, and MAX_READ_SPAN is then the maximum +- position to use during duplicate detection.
-- --position-fraction – cruciform artefacts usually contain segments that do not align to the reference genome, resulting in the segment being soft-clipped.
+- --edge-fraction – cruciform artefacts usually contain segments that do not align to the reference genome, resulting in the segment being soft-clipped.
 The subsequent aligned portion will then contain false variants, which arise from the artefact.
 These false variants appear with anomalous regularity at alignment boundaries – unlike true variants.
-If, for a given variant, more than 90% of the variant bases are within POSITION_FRACTION of read edges, allow for calling HPF flag.
+If, for a given variant, more than 90% of the variant bases are within EDGE_FRACTION of read edges, allow for calling HPF flag.

-### DETAILS
+The parameters available for the HPF flag are probably best understood by reading the implementation of the function `is_variant_HP()` in `hairpin2/main.py`.

 The tool tests records in a VCF file and applies the `HPF` and `ALF` filter flags as appropriate.
 Reasoning for decisions is recorded in the INFO field of the VCF records, in the form `HPF=<alt>|<True/False>|<code>` and `ALF=<alt>|<True/False>|<code>|<median AS score>`.
 The codes are as follows: